leon4rd/test/README.md

-## What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+## Why did the man run around his bed?
+Because he was trying to catch up on his sleep!